Skip to content

 • A statement of past experiences and professional goals.
 Although the format will vary from individual to individual, these personal statements should include summaries of previous professional and educational experiences that were of a concentrated nature similar to the SVI as well as a description of how the SVI will facilitate attainment of future goals.

-• The deadline for domestic applications is March 1, 2024 although applications will be accepted up to April 30, 2024 for waitlist consideration.
-Notifications will go out to applicants no later than March 15, 2024.
-International students requiring a visa must apply by January 15, 2024.
-(Visa processing times in many countries has been greatly slowed since the COVID pandemic and to ensure you can secure a visa in time, we must adhere to this deadline.
-J1 visas are required for nearly all international students.)
+• The deadline for domestic applications is March 1, 2026 although applications will be accepted up to April 30, 2025 for waitlist consideration.
+Notifications will go out to applicants no later than March 15, 2026.
+International students requiring a visa must apply by January 15, 2026.
+(J1 visas are required for nearly all international students.
+Please note, visa processing times in many countries may be impacted by personnel changes or administrative policies at consulates or embassies.
+Do not delay in submitting application or visa paperwork to us or in scheduling your appointment at your local office.
+We will review international applications as soon as they are submitted to us.)

 • NOTE: Accepted students may defer their participation for 1-2 years without re-submitting application materials.